marcoferrini/zcoap_client/README.md

   CoAP API for ZOS based on libcoap v4.2.0

 ## TODO
-  -Test DTLS layer with PKI
+  1.Test DTLS layer with PKI '\n'
-  -Resolve a bug: the program crashes when doing a block wise transfer with a payload larger than 143 bytes
+  2.Resolve a bug: the program crashes when doing a block wise transfer with a payload larger than 143 bytes